dschmenk/Bresen-Span/src/gfxlib/readme.md

     -b  : buffer the rendering to back page and flip on VSYNC to display

 SHOWPBM.EXE also takes a parameter, the PBM file to display.
 There are a couple .PNM images (24BPP RGB PBM images) included.

+SHOW3D.EXE display a 3D object defined in a file with the .ZOF extension and also has these additional flags:

+    -f0 : disable fill mode
+    -a0 : disable anti-aliased outline